50 Best Foods for Diabetics

 Like other beans, chickpeas are a high-fiber legume that can be eaten instead of animal protein, Anziani recommends.
 Roasted and seasoned chickpeas also make for a good high-fiber, low-carb snack compared to other high glycemic options such as pretzels and potato chips.

 Instead of other high-carb crackers, opt for high-fiber flax crackers.
 They're an excellent base for hummus, guacamole, or turkey slices.
 We like Mary's Gone Crackers Super Seed Crackers which are just 160 calories per serving and have 19 grams of carbs, 3 grams of fiber, 0 grams of sugar, and 3 grams of protein.

-Bone broth is rich in collagen, which can make for a protein-packed and satiating snack. a low sodium protein-rich beverage rich in collagen Anziani says.
+Bone broth is rich in collagen, which can make for a protein-packed and satiating snack and one of the best foods for diabetics, Anziani says.
 Sip some warm broth for an afternoon snack to keep you satisfied until dinnertime.
 We like Pacific Foods for a tasty and affordable option.

-Combining lean proteins are key in keeping your blood sugar down while also leaving you feeling satisfied.
-Anziani recommends lean chicken because it’s nearly pure protein, highly satiating, and versatile for a variety of recipes.
-“A good portion of protein is a palm-sized piece at meals, or about 22 grams per meal,” she says.
+Combining proteins are key in keeping your blood sugar down while also leaving you feeling satisfied.
+Anziani recommends a lean protein like chicken because it's nearly pure protein, highly satiating, and versatile for a variety of recipes.
+"A good portion of protein is a palm-sized piece at meals, or about 22 grams per meal," she says.

 You don't have to give up rice entirely if you're diabetic.
 Anziani likes wild rice because it's high in fiber.
 She says it's an ancient grain that is actually a grass and is high in manganese, zinc, iron, and folate.